daipayan-bhowal/Map_sort/README.md

 ## Features
 - **Simple Implementation:** Easy to understand and implement.
-- **Efficient for Small Ranges:** Works well when the range of input values is small.
+- **Efficient for Small Ranges:** Works well when the range of input values is small(16-bit integers).
 - **Stable Sorting:** Maintains the relative order of equal elements.

 ---